TrevorGHSeay/goto-Toggle/Scopes.md

 ##### Classes

 Classes are reference types.
 This means that when I refer to a coffee shop that was defined (remember, like a blueprint) using class notation, then we will be allowed to pass around by pointing my finger at the actual cafe - which will exist irrespective of either of our points of reference.
-It need not be copied, or described again; if I want to change it, then I can simply make changes to the original cafe and then my pointing finger need not change because the cafe is still in the same place (albeit iteself having been altered).
-The point is, it's still the same object and still exists at the same location conceptually.
+It need not be copied, or described again; if I want to change it, then I can simply make changes to the original cafe and then my pointing finger need not change because the cafe is still in the same place (albeit iteelf having been altered).
+The point isthat it's still the same object and still exists at the same location conceptually.
 This is what classes are for: to be pointed at and agreed upon by many sources or, in other circumstances, to make broad changes to an idea that many other nouns understand or interact with.

 ```csharp
 class Cafe